Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 Contact

-If you have a question about DCJs role in responding to the Disability Royal Commission please email the Department’s Disability Royal Commission Team at DisabilityRoyalCommission@dcj.nsw.gov.au.
+If you have a question about DCJs role in responding to the Disability Royal Commission, please email the Department’s Disability Royal Commission Team at NSWdisabilityroyalcommissionresponseteam@dcj.nsw.gov.au

 Last updated: